xinity/dcos-docs-site/pages/services/edge-lb/related-documentation/release-notes/index.md

 * Commit protobuf code changes that stem from [tool update](https://github.com/golang/protobuf/tree/master/protoc-gen-go).

 <p class="message--warning"><strong>WARNING: </strong>With the introduction of proper versioning of the edgelb-pool cosmos package, it is neccessary to remove any `packageVersion` fields from the pool configuration prior to upgrading.</p>

+## Issues fixed in this release
+* COPS-3566, DCOS-39655 - Edge-LB.
+HAProxy disobeys "use_backend if" filter
+* COPS-3682, DCOS-40510 - The EdgeLB pool 'show --json' command produces JSON that cannot be used in a subsequent pool operationCOPS-3733, DCOS-40866 -
+* COPS-3733, DCOS-40866 - EdgeLB 1.1.0 broke Autocert feature
+* COPS-3736 - Edge-LB: Cannot configure SSL certificate using secrets
+* COPS-3767, DCOS-41274 - High churn of sidecar tasks in the cluster
+* COPS-3768, DCOS-41288/DCOS-41544 - Increase the maximum size of the GRPC msg. supported by API server
+* COPS-3769, DCOS-41287 - SIGSEGV ind dcos-template if the Name of the port is missing
+* COPS-3770, DCOS-41322 - Applications exposed through EdgeLB encountering 503 errors

+# Notable changes in Edge-LB 1.1.0
+Released on June ?, 2018.

+# Notable changes in Edge-LB 1.0.3
+Released on June 6, 2018.

+# Notable changes in Edge-LB 1.0.2
+Released on March 20, 2018.

+# Notable changes in Edge-LB 1.0.1
+Released on March 12, 2018.

+# Notable changes in Edge-LB 1.0.0
+Released on March 7, 2018.

+# Notable changes in Edge-LB 0.1.9
+Released on October 6, 2017.

+# Notable changes in Edge-LB 0.1.8
+Released on September 13, 2017.

+# Notable changes in Edge-LB 0.1.7
+Released on September 8, 2017.

+# Notable changes in Edge-LB 0.1.6
+Released on September 5, 2017.

+# Notable changes in Edge-LB 0.1.5
+Released on August 30, 2017.